AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md

    >[!IMPORTANT]
    >
-   >Workfront uses either the user or the project schedule to determine resource availability in the Resource Planner.
-Which schedule is used depends on what the Workfront administrator selected for the Calculate Resource Availability Using setting.
+   >[!DNL Workfront] uses either the user or the project schedule to determine resource availability in the Resource Planner.
+Which schedule is used depends on what the [!DNL Workfront] administrator selected for the [!UICONTROL Calculate Resource Availability Using] setting.
 For information about Resource Management settings, see [Configure Resource Management preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md).

 ## Hierarchy of schedules